Maternity Leave - Guidelines for Employees

 Do I accrue holiday during my maternity leave?

-Annual leave entitlement is accrued during maternity leave.
+Annual leave entitlement, plus customary and public holidays are accrued during maternity leave.
 However annual leave cannot be carried over from one holiday year to the next and if your maternity leave will fall over two holiday years, it is advisable that you take any outstanding entitlement before commencing your maternity leave.

 Annual leave cannot be taken between paid and unpaid maternity pay periods.
 Annual leave can only be used before maternity leave commences or following the end of the maternity leave period, immediately before a return to work.